DarthKoder/Hunter-Kitchen-Designs/README.md

 * Add radio buttons to the form to highlight what type of kitchen the user is interested in.
 * Updated gallery with additional images.
 * Videos of previous projects.
+* Reduce the size of images to make gallery load times better.

 ## Design